steveloughran/formality/styleguide/styleguide.md

 * Contain any assumptions about the ordering of previous tests -such as expecting a prior test to have set up the system.
 Tests may run in different orders, or purely standalone.
 * Rely on a specific log-level for generating output that is then analyzed.
 Some tests do this, and they are problematic.
 The preference is to move away from these and instrument the classes better.
 * Require specific timings of operations, including the execution performance or ordering of asynchronous operations.
 * Have hard-coded network ports.
 This causes problems in parallel runs, especially on the Apache Jenkins servers.
-Either use port 0, or scan for a free port.
+Either use port 0, or scan for a free port. `ServerSocketUtil` has code to pick a free port: tests should use this.
-* Run up large bills against remote cloud storage infrastructures *by default*.
-The object store client test suites are automatically skipped for this reason.
 * Take long times to complete.
 There are some in the codebase which are slow; these do not begin with the word `Test` to stop them being run except when explicitly requested to do so.
 * Store data in `/tmp`, or the temp dir suggested by `java.io.createTempFile(String, String)`.
 All temporary data must be created under the directory `./target`.
 This will be cleaned up in test runs, and not interfere with parallel test runs.
+* Run up large bills against remote cloud storage infrastructures *by default*.
+The object store client test suites are automatically skipped for this reason.
+* Require cloud infrastructure keys be added into SCM-managed files for test runs.
+This makes it all to easy to accidentally commit AWS login credentials to public repositories, which can be an expensive mistake.

 Tests MAY